Ashritha2001/Homeassignment3/README.md

 4. Visualize original vs. reconstructed images.
 5. Experiment with different latent space sizes (16, 64) to analyze reconstruction quality.

+Answer: Change the encoding dimension from 32 to 16 and 64, retrain, and observe reconstruction differences.
+Smaller latent space = more compression = potential quality loss.
+Larger latent space = better reconstructions but less compression.

 ---

 ## Q2: Implementing a Denoising Autoencoder